WALSH/LANGAN INTRODUCTION

 My Association With Ballinrobe

 John Walsh, born circa 1827, married Fanny Feeney in Castlebar in 1856.
 They had at least 11 children born in Ballinrobe between 1861 and 1881.
 John Walsh was a stewart on the Kenny estate in Ballinrobe.
 At least eight of John and Fanny's children emigrated to New York City between 1886 and 1894.
-Their son Joseph, born 1873, immigrated in 1894.
+Their son Joseph, who was my maternal great grandfather, was born in Ballinrobe in 1873.
+He emigrated to New York in 1894.
 I do not know if any of the children of John and Fanny remained in Ballinrobe.

 Maggie Langan was born in 1875 in Mochara in Shrule Parish, the daughter of Matthias Langan and Penelope Byrne.
 Matthias, born circa 1841, was the son of Mathias Langan and his wife Margaret.
 Penelope was the daughter of Michael Byrne and Nappy Naughton of Mochara.
 Matthias and Penelope had five children between 1866 and 1879 (Pat in 1866, Martin in 1872, Maggie in 1875, James in 1877, Bridget in 1879).
 The whole family emigrated to New York City between 1886 and 1892.
 Before leaving Ireland the Langan family lived in the town of Ballinrobe.
 Matthias Langan returned to Ireland (perhaps in 1916) and died in Ballinrobe (at age 80) in 1920.
 Mathias Langan had at least two siblings, Pat and Bridget.
 Pat never married.
 Bridget Langan married John Ferrick.
 Bridget was listed in the 1901 Census on Creagh Road in Ballinrobe.
 Martin Langan born in 1872 married Ellen Moghan.
 Ellen and her family were also from Ballinrobe.
 Sometime before the 1911 census Ellen and her two daughters returned to Ballinrobe where they remained until October 1920 when they went back to New York City.